kybr/SuperCollider/Faking-SuperCollider-In-JavaScript.md

+To Jack.

 So, you want to implement the SuperCollider language in JavaScript?
 First, try mimicry.
 Take a snippet of SuperCollider, a little piece of code, and try to run it in a JavaScript interpreter.
-When it fails to compile, think why and then create a prelude (an initial set of functions, classes, constants, and variables)\* that might make the SuperCollider code work, as is.
-For instance, look at this code and think what it might take to compile it as JavaScript:
+When it fails to compile, think why and then create a prelude\* that might make the SuperCollider code work, as is.
+For instance, look at the code below and think what it might take to compile it as JavaScript:

 ```SuperCollider
 (